-Sagara Sa Class Periods January 1, 2000 to August 13, 2018 Common Issues prices of Radiators in Canada and/or elsewhere during the Class Period?
+Class Periods January 1, 2000 to August 13, 2018 Common Issues prices of Radiators in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
 Did the Settling Defendants, or any of them, conspire to fix, raise, maintain, and/or stabilize the prices of Spark Plugs in Canada and/or elsewhere during the Class Period?
 If so, what damages, if any, did Settlement Class Members suffer?
 Settlement Classes indirectly, a Radiator; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Radiator; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Radiator.
-Excluded Persons and Persons who are included in the Quebec Radiators Settlement Class and the BC Radiators Settlement Class are excluded from the Ontario Radiators Settlement Class.
-All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Spark Plug; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Spark Plug; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Spark Plug.
-Excluded Persons and Persons who are included in the Quebec Spark Plugs.
-Settlement Class are excluded from the Ontario Spark Plugs.
-Defendants Canada, Inc., Denso Sales Canada, Inc., Calsonic Kansei Corporation, Calsonic Kansei North America, Inc., T. Rad Co., Ltd. and T. Rad North America Inc. Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Denso Products and Services Americas, Inc. (ffk/a Denso Sales California, Inc.), Denso Automotive Deutschland GmbH, NGK Spark Plug Co.
-Ltd., NGK Spark Plugs (U.S.A.), Inc., NGK Spark Plugs Canada Limited, Robert Bosch GmbH, Robert Bosch Inc., and Robert Bosch Inc., and Robert Bosch LLC Plaintiff(s) Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel Siskinds LLP and Sotos LLP Part Spark Plugs Court and File No. File No. CV- 13-478182- 00CP Ontario Superior Court of Justice Court File No. CV- 14-516004- 00CP
+Excluded Persons and Persons who are included in the Quebec Radiators Settlement Class and the BC Radiators Settlement Class are excluded from the Ontario Radiators Settlement All Persons in Canada who, during the Class Period, (a) purchased, directly or indirectly, a Spark Plug; and/or (b) purchased or leased, directly or indirectly, a new or used Automotive Vehicle containing a Spark Plug; and/or (c) purchased for import into Canada, a new or used Automotive Vehicle containing a Spark Plug.
+Excluded Persons and Persons who are included in the Quebec Spark Plugs Settlement Class and the BC Spark Plugs Settlement Class are excluded from the Ontario Spark Plugs Settlement Class Defendants Canada, Inc., Denso Sales Canada, Inc., Calsonic Kansei Corporation, Calsonic Kansei North America, Inc., T. Rad Co., Ltd. and T. Rad North America Inc. Denso Corporation, Denso International America Inc., Denso Manufacturing Canada, Inc., Denso Sales Canada, Inc., Denso Sales Canada, Inc., Denso Products and Services Americas, Inc. (ff/ka Denso Sales California, Inc.), Denso Automotive Deutschland GmbH, NGK Spark Plugs Co.
+Ltd., NGK Spark Plugs Co.
+Ltd., NGK Spark Plugs Co.
+Ltd., NGK Spark Plugs Canada Limited, Robert Bosch GmbH, Robert Bosch GmbH, Robert Bosch Inc., and Robert Bosch LLC.
+Plaintiff(s) Pickering Auto Mall Ltd., and Fady Samaha Sheridan Chevrolet Cadillac Ltd., The Pickering Auto Mall Ltd., and Fady Samaha Plaintiffs' Counsel Siskinds LLP and Sotos LLP Part Spark Plugs Court and File No. File No. CV- 13-478182- 00CP Ontario Superior Court of Justice Court File No. CV- 14-516004- 00CP